scrapinghub/dateparser/README.rst

 To reduce the possibility of receiving false positives, make sure that:

-- The input string it's a valid date and it doesn't contain any other words or numbers.
+- The input string is a valid date and doesn't contain any other words or numbers.
-- If you know the language or languages beforehand you add them through the ``languages`` or ``locales`` properties.
+- If you know the language or languages beforehand, you add them through the ``languages`` or ``locales`` properties.

 On the other hand, if you want to exclude any of the default parsers